-Your tax return can get lost in the mail, while an e-filed return doesn't have that problem.
-File electronically, and you get quick confirmation that your tax return has been submitted successfully, as well as confirmation that the IRS has accepted it.
+Your tax return can get lost in the mail, but an e-filed return doesn't have that problem.
+File electronically, and you get quick confirmation that your tax return has been submitted successfully, as well as confirmation when the IRS has accepted it.

 Know When Your Refund Will Be Deposited